Yes, it's possible to add custom CSS styling to your visual email templates!

 P.S.
 Scroll down for some examples of CSS that you can add to your templates!

-Here's how to add CSS to our visual template editor:
+How to add CSS to the visual template editor

 1. At the bottom of your email template, add an HTML block